Aircloak/aircloak/cloak/docs/attacks.md

 ## Noise signal attack

 Diffix can report the amount of noise added to the aggregates `count()`, `sum()`, `avg()`, and `stddev()`.
 This is reported as the standard deviation of the noise.
-In Diffix Cedar, the amount of noise is influenced by the `min` and `max` values.
+In Diffix Dogwood, the amount of noise is influenced by the `min` and `max` values.
 If a user has an extreme value (say 2x or 3x greater than the next highest value), then the presence or absence of that user in a bucket may have a significant effect on the amount of noise added.

 This opens an attack whereby the attacker can determine which bucket the extreme user is in by noting which bucket reports the most noise (for instance, using `sum_noise()`).